Updated July 17th, 2018.

 String hoppers – Pancakes made from steamed rice noodles, served with coconut sambal and other curried sauces.

 Woodapple – Try not to let the smell put you off and give this exotic fruit a try!
 It looks like a mouldy coconut and smells a bit like fermented sick, but you never know, you just might like it!

 Orange coconuts – Nature’s best!
 A delicious and hydrating drink in the hot Sri Lankan sun, the orange King Coconut is the popular choice in Sri Lanka.

 Where to stay:

 Dehiwala – If you’re looking to stay away from the hustle and bustle of the city, the nearby suburb of Dehiwala is a good option.
 Located right next to the coast, the sea breeze will cool you in Colombo’s scorching heat and there are decent local restaurants all over the place along the enormous Galle Road.

-- Kandy – Just two and a half hours on a wonderful train journey, you’ll find yourself in Kandy, the capital of Sri Lanka’s beautiful hill country.
-Head to Colombo-Fort to get yourself a train ticket for around 300 rupee for 2nd class (perfectly decent) or 500 rupee for 1st class observation.
+Kandy – Just two and a half hours on a wonderful train journey, you’ll find yourself in Kandy, the capital of Sri Lanka’s beautiful hill country.
+Head to Colombo-Fort to get yourself a train ticket for around 300 rupees for 2nd class (perfectly decent) or 500 rupees for 1st class observation.
 The Man in Seat 61 is a great website for train travel in Sri Lanka.

 Join Our Community